python/cpython/Doc/library/fcntl.rst

    systems, :const:`LOCK_EX` can only be used if the file descriptor refers to a file opened for writing.

-   *length* is the number of bytes to lock, *start* is the byte offset at which the lock starts, relative to *whence*, and *whence* is as with :func:`io.IOBase.seek`, specifically:
+   *len* is the number of bytes to lock, *start* is the byte offset at which the lock starts, relative to *whence*, and *whence* is as with :func:`io.IOBase.seek`, specifically: